Baumgartner Law Firm

 Houston's economic and geographic profile creates specific categories of burn injury risk that are more prevalent here than in many other American cities.

 Petrochemical and Refinery Accidents: The Houston Ship Channel corridor is home to one of the largest concentrations of petroleum refineries and chemical plants in the world.
 Facilities operated by major energy companies process crude oil, natural gas liquids, and industrial chemicals around the clock.
 Explosions, flash fires, chemical releases, and equipment failures at these facilities have caused serious and fatal burn injuries to both workers and nearby residents.
-Burn injuries in these contexts may give rise to claims under the Texas Workers' Compensation Act if the employer participates in the system, or direct negligence and gross negligence claims if the employer is a non-subscriber or if third-party contractors are involved.

 Scalding and Steam Burns: Houston's large restaurant, hospitality, and food-processing industries generate a significant number of scalding burn injuries each year.
 High-temperature cooking equipment, steam lines, and industrial dishwashing systems can cause third-degree burns in seconds.
-These injuries may arise in the context of workers' compensation claims or premises liability claims depending on the circumstances.

 Residential and Apartment Fires: Houston's large renter population and aging housing stock contribute to residential fire injuries.
 Defective smoke detectors, landlord negligence in maintaining electrical systems, faulty appliances, and gas leaks can all give rise to burn injury claims.
-Texas landlord-tenant law and premises liability principles under common law apply in these situations.

 The steps taken in the hours, days, and weeks following a serious burn injury can significantly affect both health outcomes and the strength of any subsequent legal claim.